jedcrandall/jedcrandall.github.com/courses/cse536spring2024/index.md

 some foundational papers about distributed systems and work on a project to re-think Werewolves as a distributed system.

+# Midterm and Final dates

+- The midterm will be during the regularly scheduled class period on Monday, March 25th.
+- The final will be on Wednesday, May 1st from 9:50am to 11:40am.

 # Slides

 - [Course intro](courseintro.pdf)